On this page, you’ll find information on these topics:

 Building inspections & maintenance

 All diocesan-owned buildings must be professionally inspected every 10 years.
-Through the inspection schedule, two deaneries per year from different episcopal areas are identified to complete their inspections within the year.
+Through the inspection schedule, two deaneries per year are identified to complete their inspections within the year.

 Church buildings must be inspected by a professional commercial/institutional building inspector with the requisite expertise, training and insurance.
 The Diocese doesn’t endorse or require parishes to use a specific inspection firm.
 You’re free to procure an appropriately qualified commercial inspection company of your choice.